martinhudson/yomo_junior_dev_test/README.md

 ## Requirement:

-The requirement is to construct a a RESTful endpoint that returns the current conversion rate of the specified crypto currency (e.g. BTC, ETH etc.) together with its conversion rate for each of the last 7 days in JSON format.
+The requirement is to construct a RESTful endpoint that returns the current conversion rate of the specified crypto currency (e.g. BTC, ETH etc.) together with its conversion rate for each of the last 7 days in JSON format.

 You can use the following API endpoint: